How to support the local economy

 - providing funding and information on sources of investment funding from third parties.

-We may also be able to offer expert advice and guidance.
+We can also offer expert advice and guidance on the local growth agenda.

-For further information contact Hannah Ashley, Local Growth Coordinator email@example.com.
+For further information contact Kevin Richardson, Local Growth Consultant, email email@example.com.